istrate/rhce_rhel_8/2_control_tasks.md

 {% endfor %}
 ```
 > N.B.
-Use ansible_managed = "Managed by Ansible" as a variable in ansible.cfg and include the variable {{ansible_managed}} in a template to inform uses the file is managed by ansible.
+Use ansible_managed = "Managed by Ansible" as a variable in ansible.cfg and include the variable {{ansible_managed}} in a template to inform users the file is managed by ansible.